spectrocloud/librarium/docs/docs-content/getting-started/gcp/scale-secure-cluster.md

 <summary>Upgrade Kubernetes using Cluster Profile Versions</summary>

 Navigate to the left **Main Menu** and click on **Profiles**.
-Select the cluster profile that you used to deploy your cluster, named **azure-profile**.
+Select the cluster profile that you used to deploy your cluster, named **gcp-profile**.
 The cluster profile details page appears.

 Click on the version drop-down and select **Create new version**.
 The version creation dialog appears.